Liz and her husband are keen travelers. Portugal is a favorite destination of theirs. By writing from experience Liz hopes to help others.

 Heading North Along the Coast Near Porto

-Capela da Boa Nova, which translates as 'the chapel of the good news' is located 300 meters beyond the lighthouse on a rocky outcrop between Praia da Boa Nova to the south and Praia Azul to the north.
+Capela da Boa Nova, which translates as 'the chapel of the good news' is 300 meters beyond the lighthouse on a rocky outcrop between Praia da Boa Nova to the south and Praia Azul to the north.
 The chapel dates from 1392 and is formally called Capela de S. Clemente das Penhas, which translates as Saint Clemente of the Rocks.

 Time to Turn Around on the Coast Walk North of Porto